riszkymf/typeqlfilm/docs/using_altair.md

 Then you can set the header manually or use `{{accessToken}}` so it will retrieve your environment variable

 [Setting Headers on Altair](https://altairgraphql.dev/docs/features/headers.html)

+Or you can use the [collection sample]("../docs/examples.agc") and import it into the altair